253 series: 253-1000 series

 The two newest-built sets, Ne201 and Ne202, underwent extensive refurbishment at JR East's Omiya Works and Tokyu Car Corporation's Yokohama factory to become 253-1000 series sets OM-N1 and OM-N2 for use on Nikkō and Kinugawa limited express services jointly operated with Tobu Railway from 4 June 2011, replacing the 485 series and 189 series EMUs currently used.
 Refurbishment includes entirely new interiors with monoclass seating configured with seat pitch increased from 1,020 mm to 1,100 mm, as well as replacement of main equipment.
 The total seating capacity for each six-car set is 290.
 Onboard announcements and passenger information displays are in four languages, Japanese, English, Chinese, and Korean.

+On 19 December 2025, JR East announced that the 2531000 series fleet would receive a refreshed livery of blue and yellow to commemorate the 20th anniversary of Tobu through services.
+The first train to carry the new livery is scheduled to return to service in June 2026.

 Formation

 The 253-1000 series sets are formed as follows.